 Ibiza, Mallorca and Menorca make up the Balearic Islands and they are some of the most popular places to visit in Europe.
 As they are islands in the Mediterranean, the climate is a little bit different from mainland Spain as you would expect!

 They have a typical Mediterranean climate which is unsurprising given their location.
 Summers are hot with rainfall not too common, temperatures are generally in the high 20s.
 Winter is cooler as temperatures drop to between 10 and 15 degrees.

 The best time to visit the Balearic Islands may be in September and October, as the temperature isn’t as hot as during the summer months.
 Also, there are fewer tourists during these months, which is a bonus as well!

-One thing to note is that the climate differs slightly in some islands.
+One thing to note is that the climate differs slightly on some islands.
 La Palma and Tenerife have a more subtropical humid climate compared to Fuerteventura and Lanzarote.

 Central Spain is comprised of four regions, Castille-La Mancha, Castille-Leon, the Community of Madrid and Extremadura.
-The climate in these four regions is quite different to the rest of Spain.
+The climate in these four regions is quite different from the rest of Spain.

 Unlike the coastal areas of Spain which have a Mediterranean climate, there’s a Continental climate is inland.
 This is characterised by hot temperatures in the summer and cooler months in winter.

 Temperatures can regularly reach 35 degrees during the summer, while they can reach close to freezing during the winter.